kloimhardt/site/mysite/log.md

 You can also make a chekc of a much simpler case. going from 1 to 2 with stepsize 1.
 The result is 1.
 This case actually reduces to the simple log2 function. (show in blocks)

+You can also easily type this formula into Python.
+It will understand it when you use the SymPy package.
+Essentialy SymPy means that you can print nice formulas that contain the symbol x.

 # 6
 To proof that my new function indeed reproduces the note-log, I calculate the pitch-step for 880Hz.
 It is step 14.
 Which is correct, because it takes 14 to go from not A3 to note A5.
 So my new function log2a passes this sanity check.